olivopaolo/boing/doc/source/boing.core.rst

       Return the current active :class:`Functor.Blender`.

-   .. method:: _process(operands, producer)
+   .. method:: _process(sequence, producer)

-      This handler method receives as argument *operands*, an iterator over the couples (key, value) obtained from applying the method :meth:`Request.items` of the request of the functor on the received products.
+      This handler method receives as argument *sequence*, an iterator over the operands, which are iterators over the couples (key, value) obtained from applying the method :meth:`Request.items` of the request of the functor on the list of received products.
 This enables to access directly to the name and values of the required data without the need of reimplementing the code to get them.
 This is a generator method and it it supposed to yield the the couples (key, value) representing the result of the node processing.

 Composites
 ==========